U.S. activist ValueAct takes stake in Rolls-Royce

-LONDON/BOSTON U.S. activist investor ValueAct has taken a 5.44 percent stake in British engine maker Rolls-Royce (RR.L) to become the biggest shareholder in the company, raising further pressure on the embattled company.
+LONDON/BOSTON, July 31 U.S. activist investor ValueAct has taken a 5.44 percent stake in British engine maker Rolls-Royce to become the biggest shareholder in the company, raising further pressure on the embattled company.

 ValueAct crossed the 5 percent threshold at which it needed to alert the company on July 29, a regulatory filing on Friday showed.
 Rolls-Royce shares jumped 6 percent.